-In his research for the film version, actor Eric Bogosian often watched the on-air production of Tom Leykis' talk show, then originating from Los Angeles station KFI.
+In his research for this film version, actor Eric Bogosian often watched the on-air production of Tom Leykis' talk show, then originating from Los Angeles station KFI.
 Bogosian's fictional character in the film shares many speech patterns and mannerisms with real-life talker Leykis.

 Eric Bogosian wrote the screenplay with help from director Oliver Stone.
 The screenplay was almost entirely based on Bogosian's original play and some biographical information about Alan Berg, a talk show host in Denver who was murdered in 1984 by white supremacists.

 When Barry is bring introduced to the crowd at the SMU basketball game, the Emcee says that "football will be back in the fall".
 It was during this period that the real SMU football program had received the "death penalty" from the NCAA for recruiting violations, and the program itself had been forced to shut down operations.

 The film's source stage play's original off-Broadway production opened at Martinson Hall and the Joseph Papp Public Theater on 29th May 1987 and ran for 210 performances across six months until it closed on 29th November 1987.
 The play's debut on Broadway, a revival commemorating the 20th Anniversary of the play, opened at the Longacre Theater on 11th March 2007, and ran for 121 performances across about 3½ months, until it closed on 24th June 2007.
 This production won the Tony Award for Best Revival of a Play in 2007.

 The film was made and released about a year after its source stage play of the same name written and/or conceived by Tad Savinar and Eric Bogosian had been first performed in 1987.
 Bogosian also co-wrote the screenplay for this motion picture.